 Table 3.
 Benefits provided by trees for a fire management regime

-However, there are risks associated with vegetation and wildfires especially near homes (Figure 2) and particularly in the more densely populated peri-urban and urban sections of cites (Table 4).
+However, there are risks associated with vegetation and wildfires especially near homes (Figure 2) and particularly in the more densely populated peri-urban and urban sections of cities (Table 4).
 Through their shedding processes, trees contribute to the development of a litter layer, which is often referred to as the fine fuel load in Australia.
-Fine fuel loads in the vicinity of buildings must be managed through raking, use of low growing species such as lawns, and by keeping mulch moist thereby reducing its flammability.
+Fine fuel loads in the vicinity of buildings must be managed through raking, the use of low-growing species such as lawns, and by keeping mulch moist thereby reducing its flammability.

 Figure 2.
 Conifers near a home left standing after a wildfire.